-Up to 1.6 million pensioners are living in poverty, according to Age UK.
+Up to 1.9 million pensioners are living in poverty, according to The Joseph Rowntree Foundation.
 But many are failing to claim the benefits they’re entitled to.
 Don’t miss out on your money – here’s a list of benefits you could potentially claim and how to find out if you’re eligible.

 Help with Council Tax

-Whether you own your home or rent, you could be eligible for support from your local authority (or the Welsh and Scottish Governments) to help you pay your Council Tax (Council Tax Benefit was abolished on 1 April 2013, but pensioners should find they qualify for the same amount of support locally.)
+Whether you own your home or rent, you could be eligible for support from your local authority (or the Welsh and Scottish Governments) to help you pay your Council Tax.

 Help with heating costs